 C. COMMUNITY OUTREACH

-The Seminole County Sheriff's Office will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating SCSO personnel, and to ensure compliance with the terms of this MOA.
+The SCSO will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating SCSO personnel, and to ensure compliance with the terms of this MOA.

 D. RELEASE OF INFORMATION TO THIRD PARTIES